tdfranklin/newtons-apple/README.md

 # Usage

-To use this tool, simply move into the directory you want the component installed and then run the napp component command and it will create a file using the compoenntName that you specify (componentName.js) and inside of the file will already be the boilerplate code for a typical React component, including state, lifecycle methods, import, and export lines.
+To use this tool, simply move into the directory you want the component created and then run the napp new command and it will create a file using the componentName that you specify (componentName.js) and inside of the file will already be the boilerplate code for a typical React component, including state, default props, lifecycle methods, import and export lines.
 The component itself will also be named based off the name you specify.

 ### Example